Skip to main content

 Maximum charactersMaximum character count allowed.

-Universal settings that also apply: Label, description, required, read-only, show/hide rules, conditional read-only, reject duplicates, custom validation rules.
+Universal settings that also apply: Label, description, required, read-only, conditional visibility, conditional read-only, custom validation rules.

 How OTP verification works